manuGil/GEDSys-formalizer/README.md

 }
 ```

 More complex rules are possible, including multiple conditions, logic operators (AND, OR), and negation.
-For example for an coposite event including Temperature and Luminisity.
+For example for an composite event including Temperature and Luminosity.

+Simple Event:
 ```python
 {
 "conditions": {